stymee/iges-three/readme.md

 https://threejs-journey.xyz/

 There are newer formats like stp (STEP), but they often require a special license to export (at least from Catia).
 For fairly simple wireframe geometry iges is the ticket.
-It is well supported among almost all CadCam systems, so it is the format of choice when interoperating between systems.
+It is well supported among almost all CadCam systems, so it is still a format of choice when interoperating between systems.

 Here's a picture of my dogs just to keep y'all interested: